linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 1.3 CHARACTERISTICS AND PARTICIPANTS OF THE FOREIGN EXCHANGE MARKET

-Te foreign exchange market (see Figure 1.1) is a worldwide market and is made up primarily of commercial

-banks, foreign exchange brokers and other authorized agents trading in most of the currencies of the world.
+Te foreign exchange market (see Figure 1.1) is a worldwide market and is made up primarily of commercial banks, foreign exchange brokers and other authorized agents trading in most of the currencies of the world.

-Tese groups are kept in close and continuous contact with one another and with developments in the market

-via telephone, computer terminals, telex and fax.
+Tese groups are kept in close and continuous contact with one another and with developments in the market via telephone, computer terminals, telex and fax.

-Easily the most heavily traded currency is the US dollar which is known as a vehicle currency –

-because the currency is widely used to denominate international transactions.
-Oil and many other

-important primary products such as tin, coffee and gold all tend to be priced in dollars.
+Easily the most heavily traded currency is the US dollar which is known as a vehicle currency – because the currency is widely used to denominate international transactions.
+Oil and many other important primary products such as tin, coffee and gold all tend to be priced in dollars.
 Indeed, because

 14

 The Foreign Exchange Market

-**Figure 1.1** Te organization of the foreign exchange market

-the dollar is so heavily traded it is usually cheaper for a French foreign exchange dealer wanting Mexican

-pesos to first purchase US%dollars with euros and then sell the dollars to purchase pesos rather than

-directly purchase the pesos with euros.
-The main participants in the foreign exchange market can be

-categorized as follows:
+**Figure 1.1** Te organization of the foreign exchange market the dollar is so heavily traded it is usually cheaper for a French foreign exchange dealer wanting Mexican pesos to first purchase US%dollars with euros and then sell the dollars to purchase pesos rather than directly purchase the pesos with euros.
+The main participants in the foreign exchange market can be categorized as follows:

 - **Retail clients.** Tese are made up of businesses, international investors, multinational corporations and the like who need foreign exchange for the purposes of operating their businesses.
 Normally, they do not directly purchase or sell foreign currencies themselves; rather they operate by placing buy/sell

   - rders with the commercial banks.
 - **Commercial banks.** Te commercial banks carry out buy/sell orders from their retail clients and buy/sell currencies on their own account (known as proprietary trading) so as to alter the structure

-	- f their assets and liabilities in di$erent currencies.
+- f their assets and liabilities in di $ erent currencies.
 Te banks deal either directly with other banks or through foreign exchange brokers.
 In addition to the commercial banks, other !nancial institutions such as merchant banks are engaged in buying and selling currencies both for proprietary purposes and on behalf of their customers in !nance-related transactions.

- - **Foreign exchange brokers.** O,en banks do not trade directly with one another, rather they o$er to buy and sell currencies via foreign exchange brokers.
+- **Foreign exchange brokers.** O,en banks do not trade directly with one another, rather they o $ er to buy and sell currencies via foreign exchange brokers.
 Operating through such brokers is advantageous because, since they collect buy and sell quotations for most currencies from many banks, the most favourable quotation is obtained quickly and at very low cost.
 One disadvantage of dealing through a broker is that a small brokerage fee is payable which is not incurred in a straight bank to bank deal.
 Each !nancial centre normally has just a handful of authorized brokers through which commercial banks conduct their exchanges.

 15